raesene/kube_security_lab/Scenario Walkthroughs/ssh-to-create-pod-easy.md

 At this point there's several ways to achieve the goal, lets go with hostpath

+4. To create a malicious pod, we need a malicious pod manifest.
+Let's copy `key-dumper-pod.yml` from `kube_security_lab/attacker_manifests/` and paste it into a file in our ssh session called `key-dumper-pod.yml`
-3. Now we need to create a pod that dumps out the PKI private key `kubectl create -f /key-dumper-pod.yml`
+3. Now we can create a pod that dumps out the PKI private key `kubectl create -f /key-dumper-pod.yml`
 4. and the key should be in the logs `kubectl logs keydumper-pod`
 5. profit!